-- May be used for pain relief in prostate cancer that is no longer responding to hormone therapy and has spread to other tissues in the body, primarily bones (Stage M+)
+- It may be used for pain relief in prostate cancer that is no longer responding to hormone therapy and has spread to other tissues in the body, primarily bones (Stage M+)

 - External Beam Radiation Therapy (EBRT): radiation is generated and administered by a machine outside the body, usually in brief daily sessions for several weeks.

-- Intensity-Modulated Radiation Therapy (IMRT) minimizes radiation damage to normal tissues by using many narrow beams rather than a single vast beam, thereby allowing for greater control of the dose of radiation.
+- Intensity-Modulated Radiation Therapy (IMRT) minimizes radiation damage to normal tissues by using many narrow beams rather than a single vast beam, thereby allowing for greater radiation dose control.

 - 3-Dimensional Conformal Radiation Therapy (3DCRT) treatment allows closer targeting of the prostate gland.
 Uncontrolled studies suggest better outcomes with IMRT than 3dCRT; however, definitive proof is lacking.

 - CyberKnife Robotic System is a non-invasive treatment option for prostate cancer that can deliver targeted and lethal doses of radiation from almost any angle to the body.
 It tracks tumor motion and automatically corrects the aim of the treatment beam when movement is detected.
 Studies have not determined if it offers clear clinical advantages.
 Additional information at http://www.cyberknife.com/